ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 ## Proofs

-In order to generate a variety of efficient ZKPs of knowledge, range, membership, or other predicates, it is essential that each individual payload is only a single claim value.
+To generate a variety of efficient ZKPs of knowledge, range, membership, or other predicates, it is essential that each individual payload is only a single claim value.
 This greatly simplifies the task of linking a derived proof of a given claim to the specific payload that was also signed by the issuer.
 While JPTs support claims that have complex object or array compound values, they also allow for simple claim values such as JSON strings, numbers, and booleans that can be used directly in generating predicate proofs.

 # Claim Names